-Rock at Joshua Tree National Park
+Rock and Juniper at Joshua Tree National Park in Infrared DSC_6020, originally uploaded by plaskota.

 The author of this photo describes, "Rock and Juniper at Joshua Tree National Park in Infrared... a tall thin rock and a juniper (I think) at Joshua Tree National Park..."